gummikana/NoMoreMoney/rules.md

 0. Reveal New Investments
 -------------------------

-From the Investment deck draw cards one less than the number of players and set them face up in the middle of the table.
+From the Investment deck draw cards numbering one less than the number of players and set them face up in the middle of the table.
 Then from the pile of Gold take the number of Gold pieces indicated on the Investment cards and set them on top of them.

 1. Banker Auction